7 Tips to Hike With Your Dog Off-Leash

 Do you acquire full information about the hiking trail you are planning to hit?
 First of all, you need to know if the trail welcomes dogs or other pets and they allow off-leash dogs or not.
 Sometimes you may also be ticketed for having your dog off-leash in an area, therefore, gathering proper information about the trail is so important before actually hitting it.

-READ NEXT: 11 Best Dog Strollers for Jogging(Buying Guide+Review)
+READ NEXT: 10 Best Dog Strollers for Hiking and Walking in 2023

 2. Let the dog out without a leash